What Final Expense Insurance Plans Are Available For People With Diabetes?

 Diabetic coma

-All final expense applications will ask about diabetic comas.
-Most of them will decline applicants if they have ever experienced this event.
+All final expense applications will ask about diabetic comas, and most companies will decline applicants if they have ever experienced this event.

 Thankfully, if it was more than two years ago, you can qualify for a preferred plan.
 That would mean you pay the lowest rate possible and have immediate first-day coverage.